c1728p9/board-recovery-instructions/unbricking_guide.md

 # Unbricking Guide for mbed Devices
+Older versions of DAPLink can potentially brick your NXP/Freescale microcontroller if you attempt to update its firmware on a Windows 10 machine.
+This bricking is a result of the device's bootloader or interface getting overwritten improperly during the flashing process.
+If your device is bricked, this guide will help you in recovering your board.

 Before starting the unbricking process, it will be helpful to determine whether the actual bootloader on your target bricked, or just it's interface.
-Follow the steps below to determine what needs to be done to recover your board.
+Without going into details on what the difference is between the two, the flowchart below will help determine what needs to be done to recover your board.

 ![](images/flowchart.png "Flowchart used to determine status of bricked board")